bgplab/bgplab/policy/3-prefix/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and BGP configuration.

 **Note:** *netlab* will configure IP addressing, EBGP sessions, and BGP prefix advertisements on your router.
-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](2-stop-transit.md).
+If you're not using *netlab*, continue with the configuration you made during the [previous exercise](2-stop-transit.md).

 ## Configuration Tasks

-You have to filter BGP prefixes sent to X1 and X2, and advertise only the 192.168.101.0/24 prefix.
-Most BGP implementations support *prefix lists* that can match IP prefixes and subnet masks; you should match both to ensure you're not advertising more-specific prefixes to your EBGP neighbors.
+You must filter BGP prefixes sent to X1 and X2, and advertise only the 192.168.101.0/24 prefix.
+Most BGP implementations support *prefix lists* that can match IP prefixes and subnet masks; you should match both to ensure you're not advertising more specific prefixes to your EBGP neighbors.

-On some BGP implementations (example: Cisco IOS and IOS XE, Cumulus Linux, FRR, Arista EOS) you can apply a *prefix list* as an inbound or outbound filter on a BGP neighbor.
+On some BGP implementations (for example, Cisco IOS and IOS XE, Cumulus Linux, FRR, Arista EOS), you can apply a *prefix list* as an inbound or outbound filter on a BGP neighbor.

-Some other implementations (example: Arista EOS) might require a more convoluted approach using a *route map* as an intermediate step:
+Some other implementations (for example, Arista EOS) might require a more convoluted approach using a *route map* as an intermediate step:

 * After configuring the *prefix list*, create a *route map* that permits BGP prefixes matching your *prefix list*.
 * Apply that route map as an outbound filter to all EBGP neighbors.